launching a model

 Let's suppose that you're flying a sailplane, and you find a thermal.
 To take advantage, you might want to:

-If you made the adjustments manually, the thermal would be gone before you finished!
+If you made the adjustments manually, the thermal would be gone before you started!
 But by setting up a 'thermal' flight mode, you could accomplish all three operations at the flick of a switch.

 The same applies for other phases of flight like cruise, landing and so on.
 By setting up a flight mode for each phase, you can quickly alter the behaviour of the model.